shyamAdhikari/audioProcessing/README.md

 # audioProcessing
 voice activity detection
-This program takes audio file and find sections in the audio that correspond to humam voice.
+This program takes audio file and find sections in the audio that correspond to human voice.